RoyTinker/node-sass-watch-import-css-bug/README.md

 3. Run `npm run sass`.
 This should complete without error.
 4. Run `npm run watch:sass`.
 This will error (this is the bug).
 5. View package.json for exact command lines for the above 2 commands.

+Note: The error occurs in sass-graph when parsing someOtherFile.css (which only happens when node-sass is running in --watch mode -- another issue).